Summerville in Berkeley County, South Carolina — The American South (South Atlantic)

 2. Sir William Berkeley (c.
 1608-1677).
 August 1641 he was appointed governor of Virginia.
 (Submitted on October 3, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 3, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 747 times since then and 43 times this year.
+It was originally submitted on October 3, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 812 times since then.
 Photos: 1, 2. submitted on October 3, 2009, by Mike Stroud of Bluffton, South Carolina.
 3. submitted on November 29, 2009, by Brian Scott of Anderson, South Carolina. • Syd Whittle was the editor who published this page.